 7. Women Entrepreneurship Loan Fund

 The Women Entrepreneurship Loan Fund offers up to $50,000 micro-loans to women entrepreneurs and business owners to expand their companies and tap into new markets.
-Offered through Innovation, Science and Economic Development Canada, loans are provided by government-recognized not-for-profit organizations, including the Women’s Enterprise Organizations of Canada, the National Aboriginal Capital Corporations Associations, the Northumberland Business Development Assistance Corporation, Coralus, and Evol.
+Offered through Innovation, Science and Economic Development Canada, loans are provided by government-recognized not-for-profit organizations, including the Women’s Enterprise Organizations of Canada, the National Aboriginal Capital Corporations Associations, Coralus, and Evol.
 Each not-for-profit has its application and qualification guidelines.

 8. PARO Centre for Women’s Enterprise

 PARO is a not-for-profit that aims to empower women small business owners in Ontario and promote community economic development through a microfinancing program.
-It offers several funding programs for grants and loans for women and non-binary entrepreneurs.
+It offers programs to enhance enterprise development and to provide for the support and development of women in business.

-The Women’s Enterprise Centre of Manitoba offers a range of resources and support for women entrepreneurs in that province, including loans of up to $150,000 for startups or small businesses looking to expand their operations.
+WeMB (formerly the Manitoba Women’s Enterprise Centre) offers a range of resources and support for women entrepreneurs in that province, including loans of up to $150,000 for women-owned startups or small businesses looking to expand their operations.

 10. WeBC